+\textbf{Local temporal fusion (LTF).} Table~\ref{tab:ablation_condition} shows that time-resolved conditioning with LTF yields substantial performance gains.
+Global fusion via cross-attention (row 1) yields limited generation performance, as it allows each motion timestep to aggregate information from all gloss tokens, which can blur temporal grounding.
+In contrast, our LTF (row 3) restricts conditioning to a local temporal window, and thereby preserves temporal grounding.
+This localized fusion leads to accurate signs in the correct lexical order.
+Replacing the temporal convolution with a fully connected layer (row 2) consistently degrades performance, confirming that local temporal aggregation is critical for incorporating nearby context and producing smooth transitions.
+Overall, these results indicate that time-resolved conditioning in diffusion process effectively addresses the limitations of global fusion used in prior methods.

-\paragraph{Inter-part attention (IPA).} Table~\ref{tab:ablation_ipa} shows that IPA improves sign language generation performance notably.
-We refer the body-to-hands (B$\rightarrow$H) to the left and right branches of the Figure~\ref{subfig:ipa}, and hands-to-body (H$\rightarrow$B) attention to the branch in the center.
-The body-to-face (B$\rightarrow$F) attention is not illustrated in the figure, since it is not included in our final IPA design.
-Individually applying B$\rightarrow$H and H$\rightarrow$B attentions (second and third rows) yield performance gain over the baseline without IPA (first row).
-Adding B$\rightarrow$F attention offers additional improvements (fourth and fifth rows).
-However, when both B$\rightarrow$H and H$\rightarrow$B attentions are already active (last row), adding B$\rightarrow$F (sixth row) slightly degrades performance.
-We attribute this to the limited diversity of facial expressions in the training set, making face features less informative and potentially introducing redundant or noisy signals beyond the already rich body–hand interactions.
-Based on these findings, we adopt the cross-attention between body and hands as our final IPA design, as illustrated in Figure~\ref{subfig:ipa}.
+\textbf{Inter-part attention (IPA).} Table~\ref{tab:ablation_ipa} shows that IPA improves sign language generation performance notably.
+As illustrated in Figure~\ref{subfig:ipa}, IPA integrates inter-part dependencies through cross-attention flows between body and hands (B$\rightarrow$H and H$\rightarrow$B) as well as body-to-face attention (B$\rightarrow$F).
+Individually enabling B$\rightarrow$H or H$\rightarrow$B attention (second and third rows) yields consistent gains over the baseline without IPA (first row), highlighting the importance of coordinating body and hand articulations.
+Incorporating B$\rightarrow$F attention further improves performance (fourth and fifth rows), indicating that facial cues provide complementary information beyond body--hand interactions.
+Notably, enabling all attention flows (B$\rightarrow$H, H$\rightarrow$B, and B$\rightarrow$F; last row) achieves the best overall results.
+Based on these findings, we adopt this full IPA configuration as our final design.